 After you've installed Grouparoo locally, you're ready to configure it.
 The easiest way to configure Grouparoo is with the help of Grouparoo's UI Config Plugin.
-Here's a quick overview of the development workflow:
+Here's a quick overview of the install and development workflow:

 If you're using Grouparoo's Enterprise Edition, we recommend that you follow the same workflow by creating and testing your config files locally first before deploying changes with